Council seeks candidates to support the ongoing advancement of the profession in Ontario

 - CPA Ontario reserves the right to edit materials in the biography and statement as required for uniformity of presentation and space.

-- Complete and submit this form to begin the background check process for Criminal Record Verification.
+- Complete and submit this form to begin the background check process for Criminal Record and education verification.

-- Attach a digital colour head and shoulders photo (2” x 3” of 300 dpi) to be used on the CPA Ontario and voting websites.
+- Attach a high resolution digital colour head and shoulders photo (4” x 4” of 300 dpi) to be used on the CPA Ontario and voting websites.
+Please ensure your photo:

-- Submit all four nomination package documents, complete the background check form and the colour photo, to Karen Armstrong by no later than 5 p.m. on Sunday, July 20, 2025.
+- Complete the background check form and submit all four nomination package documents, along with the colour photo to Dhusya Ganeshamoorthy by no later than 5 p.m. on Monday, July 20, 2026.
 Nominations must be in writing, signed by two CPA Ontario members in good standing and be certified by the candidate.

 - Candidates must adhere to the word count restrictions established for the Candidate Statement and Biography.
 Portions of responses in excess of those word counts will be excluded from the published materials.

-Once the materials are received by CPA Ontario and the background checks are approved, all candidates will go through a review process.
-A third-party firm will contact candidates to schedule a virtual one-hour interview to discuss the candidate’s experience and qualifications.
+Once fully completed nomination packages are received by CPA Ontario, and background checks are approved, CPA Ontario’s third-party governance advisor will contact all candidates to schedule a mandatory, one-hour virtual interview focused on the candidate’s skills, attributes and experience.

 Each candidate shall be entitled to solicit votes for their election to Council beginning two business days after the later of: (i) the close of nominations, or (ii) confirmation of the candidate’s eligibility by the Office of the General Counsel, provided the candidate complies with all applicable policies and regulations, including but not limited to the Campaign Policy.